oracle-livelabs/goldengate/ogg-json/ora-to-json/ora-to-json.md

     ![json-table-create-output](./images/json-table-create-output.png " ")

-2. Create a JSON relational duality view from the below snipet.
+2. Enter the following command to create a JSON relational duality view:

     ```
     <copy>sqlplus / as sysdba << EOF